Navneetsingh04/chating-app/README.md

 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
 - [DaisyUI](https://daisyui.com/) for beautiful component library
 - [React](https://reactjs.org/) team for the amazing framework

-## 📞 Support

-If you have any questions or need help, please open an issue on GitHub.

----

-⭐ **If you found this project helpful, please give it a star!** ⭐